zachwhaley/bp4o/README.md

 ## Colored Diffs!

-BP4O will use [colordiff](http://www.colordiff.org/) to output diffs in color from commands like `p4 describe`
+BP4O will use [colordiff](http://www.colordiff.org/) to output diffs in color from commands like `p4 diff` and `p4 describe`

 ![colordiff](http://i.imgur.com/5jGjV7K.png)

+To get colored diffs, install [colordiff](http://www.colordiff.org/) and unset the P4DIFF environment variable.

 ## Aliases!